 The size of the footbridge will be slightly larger in width (2.5 m) to accommodate pedestrians and cyclists and to ensure it is fully accessible for all.

 The footbridge proposal was approved by Centennial Park & Moore Park Trust (the Trust) under Part 5 of the NSW Environmental Planning and Assessment Act (EP&A) which applies to public authorities.
-The design has also recently received Section 60 approval from the NSW Heritage Council.
+The design has also received Section 60 approval from the NSW Heritage Council.

 To accommodate the complex construction of the footbridge and ensure minimal environmental impact in the surrounding area, a temporary access road will be established from inside Centennial Park on Grand Drive.
 Approval for this access road is also being determined by the Trust under Part 5 of the EP&A Act and Heritage Council approval sought under the Heritage Act.